 search the site now

-Kommunalservice Jena (KSJ) wants to help avoid waste and enable reuse.
+Kommunalservice Jena (KSJ) would like to help avoid waste and enable reuse.
 Old things find new owners at the KSJ's swap house.
 Mascot Freddy from Science City Jena Basketball dug deep into his moth box during the vacation season and brought all kinds of useful items.
 There were some real gems to be found on site, which you can take away for free.
 Take a look for yourself - the staff at Saale Betreuungswerk look forward to your visit! - Watch the video

 The Tauschhaus is located on the grounds of the KSJ.
 Two house containers with visitor parking spaces offer a free platform for exchanging used media.

-Monday - Friday 10 a.m. - 5 p.m
+Monday - Friday 10:00 - 17:00

 Items that are no longer needed but in good condition can be handed in free of charge.
 These are for example: